List of countries by oil exports

-This is a list of oil-producing countries by oil exports based on data for 2022 by CEIC.
-Oil in this list refers to base crude oil only, and not refined petroleum products such as gasoline, diesel and airplane fuel.
+This is a list of countries by oil exports based on data for 2024 by CEIC.
+Oil in this list refers to base crude oil only, not refined petroleum products such as gasoline, diesel and airplane fuel.

-In 2022, Saudi Arabia was the largest exporter of petroleum, followed by Russia and Iraq.
+In 2024, Saudi Arabia was the largest exporter of petroleum, followed by Russia and Iraq.
 Other major exporters of petroleum in that year included the United States, Canada and United Arab Emirates.
-In 2022, Saudi Arabia also had the largest oil export value in US dollar terms by far.
+In 2024, Saudi Arabia also had the largest oil export value in US dollar terms by far.

 Many of these countries also import oil, and some import more oil than they export.
 This is known as an oil export deficit.

-In contrast, when a country exports more oil than it imports, it is known as an oil export surplus.
+By contrast, when a country exports more oil than it imports, it is known as an oil export surplus.
 The second table in this page shows which countries have the largest oil export surplus in US dollar terms.
-Russia was the world leader in 2028 for this category.
+Russia was the world leader in 2024 for this category.